dealii/dealii/CONTRIBUTING.md

 your contributions are formatted with this style, so please do not think of it as a road block if you would like to contribute some code.

+A good rule-of-thumb is to limit patches to no more than about 1000 new or changed lines of code.
+The work required to review a patch scales nonlinearly with the amount of changes, and a series of smaller patches will make it through the system faster than one big patch.
+If you are not sure how to break up your work feel free to open an issue where we can discuss the changeset.

 As a contributor to this project, you agree that all of your contributions to deal.II (a) be governed by the <b>Developer Certificate of Origin version 1.1</b> and (b) be made available to the project under the terms of